 Who Should Avoid Playing Blocking Stroke?

 Your focus should be on more offensive strokes for exercise and your health first.
-This will lead to good productivity.
+It will lead to good productivity.
 For those who are more competitive and trains a lot, blocking is a sure way to victory.

 Your Focus Should Be On Offensive Strokes

 Generally, it is better to be an attacker rather than a defensive player.
 A counter-attack puts your opponent under pressure.
 And yes, a block can also lead you to a point if you know how to use it well.
-Not just blocking your opponent’s attack, it should have a good placement to put your opponent off-balance and become defensive rather than offensive.
+Not just blocking your opponent’s attack, it should have an excellent placement to put your opponent off-balance and become defensive rather than offensive.
 Thus, if you are an offensive player in nature, it’s best to learn active strokes than passive ones.